Pyeloplasty is a procedure which removes an obstruction between the kidney and ureter. Learn more from the experts at Cleveland Clinic.

-Surgical correction of an obstruction between the kidney and the tube (ureter) that takes urine to the bladder, also known as an ureteropelvic junction obstruction (UPJ), was described by Trendelenberg in 1886.
+Pyeloplasty is the surgical correction of an obstruction between the kidney and the tube (ureter) that takes urine to the bladder.
+This condition, also known as an ureteropelvic junction obstruction (UPJ), was described by Friedrich Trendelenburg in 1886.
 Since that time, a number of advances in techniques to correct UPJ obstruction have been made, and one of these modern approaches is laparoscopic pyeloplasty.
-Laparoscopic pyeloplasty was first described in 1993, by Schuessler (et al.)

 Over the past decade, laparoscopic pyeloplasty has gained acceptance by mirroring the principles and results of open surgery without the associated morbidity of a flank incision.

-However, pure laparoscopic pyeloplasty requires the necessary skills to perform precise intracorporeal suturing.
+However, pure laparoscopic pyeloplasty requires the necessary skills to perform precise intracorporeal suturing (stitching done inside the body).
 The introduction of computer-assisted robotic surgical systems has enhanced the ability to perform intracorporeal suturing with a short learning curve and high precision.

 Reported small series comparing standard laparoscopic pyeloplasty to robotic pyeloplasty revealed shorter total operative time and UPJ anastomosis times in the latter with excellent success rates and minimal complications.

 Laparoscopic pyeloplasty boasts a number of advantages over a traditional open pyeloplasty.

 - Reduced hospital stay (one day in younger, healthy patients) and faster healing

 - Less postoperative pain and less need for pain medication

 - Quicker return to normal activity and work